 The World Bank (2005) reported that the Philippines has a potential wave energy resource of 33 kilowatts per meter per year (kW/m/yr) from the Pacific and 35 kW/m/yr from the West Philippine Sea.
-Such potential was estimated to significantly contribute to 35% renewable energy target in the power generation mix by 2030 and more than 50% by 2040 set by the National Renewable Energy Program (NREP).
+Such potential was estimated to significantly contribute to 35% renewable energy target in the power generation mix by 2030 and to increase it further to 50% by 2040 set by the National Renewable Energy Program (NREP).
 MREs being considered are: offshore wind, marine solar, ocean RE including currents, ocean thermal energy converters (OTEC), tidal range and barrages, and salinity gradient.

 Solid and hazardous waste management.
 As of 2021, there are 189 sanitary landfills servicing a total of 399 local government units in the Philippines.
-As of May 2023, there are a total of 178

-7 Francisco, Kris.
-2022.
-Electricity Supply Interruptions in the Philippines: Characteristics, Trends, Causes.
-Manila: Philippine Institute for Development Studies.
-December hazardous waste treatment, storage and disposal (TSD) facilities nationwide that are registered by the DENR-EMB.
-10 Luzon Island has the greatest number of TSDs but these are primarily located in Metro Manila, Central Luzon, and Cavite-Laguna-Batangas-Quezon (CALABARZON) provinces in Region 4A In Visayas, the hazardous waste TSDs are located in the provinces of Aklan, Cebu, Negros Occidental, and Leyte.
+As of May 2023, there are a total of 178 hazardous waste treatment, storage and disposal (TSD) facilities nationwide that are registered by the DENR-EMB.
+Luzon Island has the greatest number of TSDs but these are primarily located in Metro Manila, Central Luzon, and Cavite-Laguna-Batangas-Quezon (CALABARZON) provinces in Region 4A In Visayas, the hazardous waste TSDs are located in the provinces of Aklan, Cebu, Negros Occidental, and Leyte.
 The TSDs in Mindanao are in the provinces of Zamboanga del Sur, Misamis Oriental, Bukidnon, Lanao del Norte, Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and Surigao del Norte.
 There are no registered TSD in Bangsamoro Autonomous Region of Muslim Mindanao (BARMM).